KhronosGroup/Khronosdotorg/api/opencl/resources.md

 *   [Halide](http://halide-lang.org/) - Halide Programming language for high-performance image processing
 *   [PGI OpenACC 2.0 Compiler](http://www.pgroup.com/resources/accel.htm) - PGI Accelerator™ compilers, programmers can accelerate applications on x64+accelerator platforms by adding OpenACC compiler directives to existing high-level standard-compliant Fortran, C and C++ programs

-## Commercial Implementations

-*   [Altera SDK for OpenCL](http://www.altera.com/opencl) - The Altera® SDK for Open Computing Language (OpenCLTM) allows a user to abstract away the traditional hardware FPGA development flow for a much faster and higher level software development flow.
-*   [AMD APP SDK](http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/) - The AMD APP SDK is a complete development platform created by AMD to allow you to quickly and easily develop applications accelerated by AMD  Accelerated Parallel Processing technology.
-The SDK provides samples, documentation, and other materials to quickly get you started leveraging accelerated compute using OpenCL™, Bolt, or C++ AMP in your C/C++ application.
-*   [ARM Mali OpenCL SDK](http://malideveloper.arm.com/develop-for-mali/sdks/mali-opencl-sdk/) - The Mali OpenCL SDK provides developers a framework and series of samples for developing OpenCL 1.1 application on ARM Mali based platforms such as the Mali-T600 family of GPUs.
-The samples cover a wide range of uses cases that utilize the Mali GPU to achieve a significant improvement in performance when compared to running on the CPU alone.
-*   [Intel SDK for OpenCL Applications](https://software.intel.com/en-us/intel-opencl) - The development platform for OpenCL: Maximize the performance of the SoC; Optimize tasks for the best available compute engine; Tap into an easy-to-use development environment.
-*   [NVIDIA OpenCL SDK](https://developer.nvidia.com/opencl) - In addition to OpenCL, NVIDIA supports a variety of GPU-accelerated libraries and high-level programming solutions that enable developers to get started quickly with GPU Computing.
-*   [OpenCL supported Android Devices](https://docs.google.com/spreadsheets/d/1Mpzfl2NmLUVSAjIph77-FOsJeuyD9Xjha89r5iHw1hI/edit#gid=0) -  A collection of OpenCL supported Android Devices.